IBM-Design/design-website/src/content/index.md

 </column>
 <column lg="7" md="5">

-## It’s about time we design an equitable future: The Racial Equity in Design initiative is committed to instilling racial equity at our company and our industry through our interactions, investments, and actions.
+## It’s about time we design an equitable future.
+The Racial Equity in Design initiative is committed to instilling racial equity at our company and our industry through our interactions, investments, and actions.

 </column>